-Kyle’s Slap Shot Challenge 3v3 Fundraising Tournament is open to all 9U-18U Jr. Amerks players.
-The tournament will take place on Sunday, July 18, at Rochester Ice Center.
-Come out and support a fellow Jr. Amerks player, play hockey for a great cause, and take a shot to win some great prizes!
+Kyle’s Slap Shot Challenge 3v3 Fundraising Tournament & Festival is open to all 8U-18U Jr. Amerks players.
+The tournament will take place on Saturday, July 30, at Rochester Ice Center.
+And, after you skate, head outside for some live music, games, food and more.
+It's a full-day festival, so come out and support a fellow Jr. Amerks player, play hockey for a great cause, and take a shot to win some great prizes!

 All teams will play at least four games, and every player can participate in our slap shot challenge for a chance to win some great prizes.